Meeting Summary

 Full summary

-Agenda Item 1: Concept Review – Placement of Chairs and Personal Property in Right-of-Way
+Agenda Item: Concept Review Regarding Placement of Chairs and Personal Property in Public Right-of-Way (4th of July)

 Discussion